MilhouseVH/ghnotify/README.md

 Including the ghnotify repository is a handy way to be notified of any updates!

+Github authentication is necessary to bypass [GitHub rate limiting](https://developer.github.com/v3/rate_limit/).
+If you don't plan on running this script very often, eg. one or twice an hour, then it may not be necessary to include authentication.

-Configure your github username and password in `~/.git.conf`:
+If you exceeded the hourly data access limit, configure your github username and password in `~/.git.conf` to enable much greater limits:
 ```
 GIT_USERNAME="your_username"
 GIT_PASSWORD="your_password"
 ```

-Github authentication is necessary to bypass [GitHub rate limiting](https://developer.github.com/v3/rate_limit/).
-If you don't plan on running this script very often, eg. one or twice an hour, then it may not be necessary to include authentication.

 A suitable email address will be determined from the MAILTO= property in /etc/crontab (if available), otherwise configure your "to" email address in `~/.git.conf`:
 ```